 We learn about collaboration from an early age.
 As children we quickly learn that we need to collaborate with teachers, classmates and team players in order to be successful.
 "There's no 'i' in 'team' is a common mantra in sports and work teams.
 And "supply chain collaboration" has been a hot topic for decades.

 Despite that, there are very few systems that enable wholesale distribution companies and their suppliers in the building materials industry to truly collaborate on their trade agreements.

 SIG is a leading European provider of specialist building materials, with close to £3bn of annual revenues and around 9,000 employees across the UK, Ireland and Mainland Europe.
 As a specialist distributor, SIG plays a critical role in the construction supply chain, bringing value to its customer base across major European markets.

-If you’re a builders merchant in 2018 you’ll know how essential it is to ensure every penny counts in terms of your bottom line.
+If you’re a builders merchant you’ll know how essential it is to ensure every penny counts in terms of your bottom line.
 So, it’s even more crucial than ever that you don’t miss out on any of the, often significant, sums due to you through rebates.

 Enable has formed the Building Materials Industry Advisory Group to inform our development team as we continue to create software products to solve industry-wide challenges that are not easily addressed by existing IT solutions.

 The early versions of Enable’s flagship software product, DealTrack, primarily focused on allowing companies to manage supplier rebates.